nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * QUERY is not case sensitive.
 * ASSIGNMENT is either FROM or TO, representing "m/" and "o/", or 'Assigned by' and 'Assigned to', respectively.
 * DONE is either X or O, representing 'Done' and 'Not done' respectively.
+* Note that adding a new task will reset the UI back to the full list of tasks.

 <div markdown="block" class="alert alert-warning">